- For 24% of the UK, the average monthly wage of £1538.97 is not enough

 |Sell beauty products||33%||£249|

-Despite not being the most profitable side hustles, making crafts and baking were found to be the most enjoyable.
+Despite not being the most profitable side hustle, making crafts and baking were found to be the most enjoyable.
 Showing that while Brits want to earn more money, they want their additional sources of income to be something they enjoy doing.
+Merging a side hustle and potential hobby can be both rewarding and enjoyable; there are many options to choose from, such as looking into How to Become a Photographer.

 More than 1 in 3 Brits with a side hustle don’t declare their extra earnings

-Those with a side hustle are earning nearly £3,000 a year on top of their yearly salary and many admitted to dodging tax.
+Those with a side hustle earn nearly £3,000 a year on top of their yearly salary, and many admitted to dodging tax.
+If you’re worried about this, money made from Matched betting is tax-free, with the bookmakers here paying tax.

 Despite earning over the £1,000 annual allowance, 34% of those with a side hustle confessed to not declaring their extra earnings.